MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 In this paper we propose \tool, a metamorphic runtime monitoring technique for ADS.
-We specifically focus on the use of this technique to provide a DNN supervisor.
-This supervisor provides an uncertainty score for the system at run-time, enabling the real-time detection of misbehaviors via MRs in order to take corrective actions when these occur.
+We specifically focus on the use of this technique to provide a runtime monitor for DNNs-based lane-keeping ADSs.
+This runtime monitor will provide an uncertainty score for the system in real-time, which is expected to be correlated with the presence of anomalies that may cause system failures in the near future.
+Therefore, this approach can enable the real-time prediction of misbehaviors via MRs in order to take corrective actions before these occur.